chmarr/gridfinity-boxes/README.md

 ### gridfinity_module_base
 Creates the container base, including the X x Y inserts and a overall base layer.
 Always 7mm high.
 The origin of this and other features is the bottom-center of the *first* insert.
 * *holes* -- Selects to put holes in the bottom of the module, as per spec.
 0-No holes.
 1-Holes in corners only.
 2-Holes everywhere.
+3-Slide-in holes in corners
+* *hole_width* -- The width of a slide in hole.
+Typically very slightly smaller than the magnet to allow it to be wedged in.
+(Only if holes==3)
+* *hole_height* -- The height of a slide in hole.
+Typically this is slightly larger than the magnet to account for variability.
+(Only if holes==3)
+* *hole_offset* -- The vertical offset of the hole from the bottom.
+Typically just one or two layer's worth to keep the magnet close to the base magnets.
+(Only if holes==3.
+Defaults to 0.2)

 ### gridfinity_wall
 Creates the wall around the outside of the box.